top of page

 At Britomart we enjoyed a food truck festival with music and artisans selling their crafts.

-Top Leaf Kombucha (check the link) was a lot of fun, and great kombucha tasting.
+New Leaf Kombucha was a lot of fun, and great kombucha tasting.
 We don't drink alcohol, so we were really happy to have a tasting afternoon with local brew kombucha.

 Auckland has a Chinatown - these are some of the oldest buildings in the city.